top of page

 “Field medical care, applied beyond ‘doctrinal planning time-lines’ ...in order to decrease patient mortality and morbidity.
 Utilizes limited resources, and is sustained until the patient arrives at an appropriate level of care.”
 This definition was developed and adopted by a North Atlantic Treaty Organization (NATO) SOF medical expert panel and reflects the prolonged management of serious casualties in a field or austere setting with limited resources.
 This approach to complex medical problems mirrors wilderness medicine in its scope and application, and, in fact, has direct application to nonmilitary medical practice.

 In a civilian context, our patient is ill or injured, we are some time/distance away from help and we need to get them to help or get help to us.
 Assistance is not coming any time soon.
-PFC fills the gap between our incident response to safe handover.
+PFC fills the gap between primary and then secondary survey and the possible longer terms gap to safe handover to a higher echelon of medical care.
 We have to do what we can, with what we have available.
 How do we do this?
-PFC starts where traditional Pre Hospital Care/First Aid training stops.
+PFC starts where traditional Pre Hospital Care stops

-The course is an introduction to PFC level course, which very much complements and is intended for those who have undertaken or are about to undertake our Advanced Wilderness Life Support, Pre Hospital Trauma Life Support and Wilderness First Responder programmes.
-The course is often run immediately after our Advanced Wilderness Life Support Course and/or immediately in advance of our Wilderness First Responder Course.
+The course is an introduction to PFC level course, which very much complements and is intended for those who have undertaken previous medical training, such as our Remote Medical Responder: A Wilderness First Responder course or Remote Medic programmes.
 Those courses cover hygiene to wound care, evacuation necessary ailments and injuries and much more besides.
 The PFC course does not teach medical skills but provides a framework for care for extended periods, with little help.

-Both streams are designed to rapidly introduce delegates to this subject, provide a real world hands on scenario and allow the delegates to go away from the course, well equipped to consider how they can improve their performance on the next occasion and prepare for a real life PFC scenario.
+The course is designed to rapidly introduce delegates to this subject, provide a real world hands on scenario and allow the delegates to go away from the course, well equipped to consider how they can improve their performance on the next occasion and prepare for a real life PFC scenario.
+Delegates get a mental model and context in case they ever have to do it for real.

 We also deliver follow on training for those wanting to study these skills over a longer period in more depth.